sylvaticus/OdsIO.jl/README.md

 ## Installation
-Untill this (experimental!) package is not registered in the official Julia package repository you can install it with:
+Untill this (experimental!) package is not yet registered in the official Julia package repository you can install it with:

 `Pkg.clone("git://github.com/sylvaticus/OdsIO.jl.git")`